FreaktheBear/TelescopeGOTO/README.md

 # Introduction
-(This project is work in progress, I still need to go through some test stages) This readme describes the (attempts) to convert a table top Dobsonian telescope to a Newtonian GOTO telescope controlled via Stellarium including tracking of an object.
+_(This project is work in progress, I still need to go through some test stages, also the setup is currently for the Southern hemispere, if all works well I will try to add a selection menu on the controller)_

+This readme describes the (attempts) to convert a table top Dobsonian telescope to a Newtonian GOTO telescope controlled via Stellarium including tracking of an object.
 Equatorial mounts have a preference for most astronomers as it compensates for the (tilted) earth rotation axis (perpendicular to the equatorial plane) so that tracking and astro photography are possible.